 SEGRO is subject to the stringent anti-bribery requirements of the UK Bribery Act 2010 (the "UKBA") and the local laws of the countries in which we operate.
-The UKBA prohibits bribery by SEGRO or those working on its behalf ("Associated Persons"), and applies to bribery of Public Officials and commercial (non-governmental) parties.
+The UKBA prohibits bribery of both public officials and bribery between commercial (non-governmental) parties by the Company or those working on its behalf ("Associated Persons").
 The UKBA applies even if you are conducting business outside the UK.